b84k/typo3.responsive-image-rendering/README.md

 Description: Output a css-class reference for the image.
 Can be used for background.
 Title, alt and width will be ignored, if set.

 Default: false

 Required: no

+### class
+Type: string

+Description: Class attribute for the image.

+Required: no

+### style
+Type: string

+Description: Style attribute for the image.

+Required: no

+### absolute
+Type: boolean

+Description: Determines if the link to the image resources should be an absolute or relative path.

+Required: no